Jerry Rollins

 Jerry Allan Rollins (born March 22, 1955) is a Canadian retired professional ice hockey defenceman.
 He played in the World Hockey Association (WHA) for the Toronto Toros, Birmingham Bulls, Phoenix Roadrunners, and the Indianapolis Racers.
 Rollins is the son of former NHL, WHA, and WHL player and coach Al Rollins.
+After his playing career ended, Rollins became an entrepreneur and settled in San Diego.